-Nutrient-poor junk food, termed the “Cafeteria Diet” in this study, contains fatty acids that are not only associated with mitochondrial dysfunction, weight gain, and tissue inflammation, but also increased activity in the areas of the brain that process motivational control and reward behavior.
+Nutrient-poor junk food, termed the “Cafeteria Diet” in this study, is not only associated with mitochondrial dysfunction, weight gain, and tissue inflammation, but also increased activity in the areas of the brain that process motivational control and reward behavior.

 In the study, one group of rats were fed standard chow; the other, a diet of cookies, cakes, biscuits, and other junk food, for two weeks.
 They were then subjected to “Pavlovian conditioning tests” — in this case, a sound cue that informed the rats of the next serving.

 Rats on a healthy diet that had already eaten ignored the sound cue, while the rats on junk food continued to the next serving even after being satiated.
 The junk-food rats lost the natural preference for novelty, an effect that lasted even after the rats returned to a normal diet.

 In other words, eating junk food programs your brain to eat more junk.